 kubectl delete -f $ITER8/samples/istio/gitops/ kubectl delete ns istio-system kubectl delete ns iter8-system kubectl delete ns argocd

-In GitOps, it's generally a good idea to use multiple repos separating code from environment configurations.
-In cases where the same repo is being used for both, one needs to be careful when configuring CI/CD pipeline tools so code changes can be differentiated from configuration changes, so that one doesn't inadvertently create infinite loops.
+It is generally considered good practice to use different Git repositories for code and for environment configuration.
+In cases where the same repository is being used for both, one needs to be careful when configuring CI/CD pipeline tools so code changes can be differentiated from configuration changes, so that one doesn't inadvertently create infinite loops.

 GitOps support for multiple environments¶